-By organizing a company’s processes into concrete rules, users can use business rules engine software to create automation processes that make the company more efficient.
+By organizing a company’s processes into concrete rules, business users can use business logic to create automation processes that make the company more efficient.
 That cuts down on time-consuming manual processes and reduces inconsistencies caused by human errors.
 Implementing one business rule can increase the ability of companies to streamline work and cut down on employee churn.

 When implemented correctly, business rules help organizations introduce consistency in business processes throughout the company.
-In addition, they provide enterprises with guidelines on conducting work.
+In addition, they provide enterprises with internal controls for conducting work.
 That way, they can stay in compliance with local, state, and federal regulations.

 Business rules typically fall into one of the following classifications.
-However, how you classify business rules can vary depending on the source of the data that fuels them.
+However, how you classify business rules can vary depending on the data source that fuels them.

 A constraint sets conditions that outline restrictions based on specific parameters.
-For example, you can define business rules that prevent users without permission from accessing information from a particular data source.
+For example, you can define business rules that prevent users from accessing information from a particular data source without permission.

 A derivation business rule outlines specific parameters to look for to determine if a work item meets certain conditions.
 For example, you may create a business rule that evaluates whether a customer who places an online order through your website lives in a state that requires you to charge taxes.
 If so, you would apply additional rules that calculate appropriate taxes for the buyer’s state.

 These rule groups form the basis for most rule engine software.
-It allows organizations to create automations that make business decisions that speed up different processes.
+It allows organizations to create automation that makes business decisions that speed up different processes.
 For example, many companies have business rules set up for functions like processing orders, setting up shipping, and initiating refunds.